rating iconrating iconrating icon

 signs your ac is working too hard

 The air conditioning is a great asset in any home and workplace.
-Especially in regions of the country where the temperatures climb over 100 degrees, including the San Fernando Valley and parts of Los Angeles.
+Especially in regions of the country where the temperatures climb over 100 degrees, including Woodland Hills and parts of Los Angeles.
 In those regions, and elsewhere it can definitely feel like the end of the world when the air conditioner is not working properly or, worse still, if it completely breaks down.
 One sure way to tell that your air conditioner is on the way to failure is if it is working too hard.
 Working too hard can both be a symptom or cause of issues.
 Either way it is important to be able to identify signs your AC is working too hard.

-High Electric Bills
+High Electric Bills In Woodland Hills

 During the hotter months of the year, most expect the electric bills to be a bit higher than normal.
 However, if your electric bills are becoming alarmingly higher than usual, there is a good chance that your air conditioner is the source.
 Air conditioners that work too hard also run inefficiently.
 Even a newer system that is built for better efficiency can cause higher bills if it is working too hard.
 The most common causes of your system running inefficiently are lack of maintenance or age.
 It is an absolute fact that if your system does not receive regular maintenance it will not run at its optimal level of efficiency.
 Air conditioning units also naturally lose efficiency over time from regular aging.
 No matter how much maintenance and repairs you have done on your air conditioning unit, there is no way it will be as efficient at 30 years old as even a 15-year-old unit.